Grant Russell

-Grant Russell is an American football quarterback for the Wheeling Miners of the National Arena League (NAL).

-Russell saw limited action at Ohio Dominican as a freshman.
-During the 2015 season, he started eleven games.
-He became a Harlon Hill Trophy candidate in 2016 and was named the Great Midwest Athletic Conference Player of the Year as a senior in 2017.
-He retired on a positive note from the Miners in 2025.
+Grant Russell (born September 26, 1995) is an American former professional football quarterback who played for the Columbus Destroyers of the Arena Football League (AFL).
+He played college football for the Ohio Dominican Panthers, and was named the Great Midwest Athletic Conference Player of the Year as a senior in 2017.

 Early life

-Russell attended Newark High School in Newark, Ohio, where he was a multi-year letterman in baseball, basketball and football.
+Grant Russell was born on September 26, 1995.
+He attended Newark High School in Newark, Ohio, where he was a multi-year letterman in baseball, basketball and football.

 College career

-After not receiving much consideration from Division I football schools, Russell enrolled at Ohio Dominican University, where he would join the football team.